peoplesm/weather-dashboard/README.md

 ## Skills Practiced

-- Storing an accessing local storage.
+- Storing and accessing local storage.
 - Use fetch to collect data from server API.
 - Using a server API key to request data based on user input.
 - Pulling relevent data from an API response